mjfos2r/ltu-ncov/docs/src/reference/remote_inputs.md

 ## Starting your build from these intermediates

-Each workflow defines one or more inputs in the `builds.yaml` file.
+Each workflow defines one or more inputs in the workflow config file.

 In the simplest form, an input specifies a local path to some metadata and sequences, like so: